khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 <!-- Find examples where this is not the case where businesses generate fake reviews or where a company pays Amazon or Google to rank higher in a search list? -->

-[Comparing news](https://www.ecosia.org/search?tt=e8eb07a6&q=compare%20news&addon=brave) can help us see the same information from different political perspectives.
+[Comparing news](https://www.ecosia.org/search?tt=e8eb07a6&q=compare%20news&addon=brave) can help us see the same information from different political perspectives. [^politics]

-The two main perspectives could be found in what the [core beliefs of the political left and right (used to be)](https://youtu.be/7LqaotiGWjQ?si=SiWKFLK1bTgUjRI4&t=5160.).
-Or is it [more complicated](https://youtu.be/jJEuZrvNYg0?si=XU7iCrbnMc3MAiHG)? [^goodintheorypod] <!-- Are these perspectives linked to the jin/jang? -->

 We should strive to access information that is high in signal (truth) and low in noise (distortion).